dantean/Employer-Toolkit/README.md

-# Super Employee Tool Kit Version BETA
+# Employee Tool Kit BETA

 ## What is it?